dogsheep/twitter-to-sqlite/README.md

 This option is available for some subcommands - run `twitter-to-sqlite command-name --help` to check.

-You can provide Twitter screen names (or user IDs) directly as command-line arguments, or you can provide those screen names or IDs by executing a SQL query.
+You can provide Twitter screen names (or user IDs or tweet IDs) directly as command-line arguments, or you can provide those screen names or IDs by executing a SQL query.

 For example: consider a SQLite database with an `attendees` table listing names and Twitter accounts - something like this: